Rootkitsmm-zz/CVEXX-XX/README.md

 # CVEXX-XX
 Already fixed unknown  Windows kernel vulnerability(win32k.sys)

-i just found  this Bug Independently and it was fixed in last! windows update i dont  know related CVE
+i just found  this Bug Independently , and it was fixed in last windows update.  i dont  know related CVE.

 ****
 https://twitter.com/R00tkitSMM (firozimaysam@gmail.com) telegram username : https://telegram.me/firozi

-Exploit this Bug is so trivial there was  multiple methods  to Exploit it ( for example Find ACL of winlogon.exe and Zero It)
+Exploiting  this Bug is so trivial there was  multiple methods  to Exploit it ( for example Find ACL of winlogon.exe and Zero It)

 ```
 win32k!HMUnlockObject: